hsf-training/analysis-essentials/python/scripting.md

 Make a pizza

 positional arguments:
-  toppings       Topping to put on the pizza.
+  toppings       Toppings to put on the pizza.

 optional arguments:
   -h, --help     show this help message and exit